vicky-dx/retail-sales-etl-pipeline/README.md

 - Loading into Amazon Redshift with star schema modeling
 - Business dashboards using Tableau

+> 📝 Note: This is a **reconstructed** version of a freelance project I worked on.
-⚠️ All data and logic in this repo are dummy/synthetic for demonstration purposes only.
+> All datasets and logic have been anonymized/simulated for demonstration.

 ## 🛠 Tech Stack
 - AWS S3, AWS Glue, Redshift, Airflow (Dockerized)